Growing lettuce indoors is easy but there are some tips you need to follow.

 We usually grow our greens and harvest in unheated season extenders outdoors until late December (yes, even here in the Canadian mountains zone 5!).
-In January we grow microgreens as it’s super easy, but as soon as we start our seeds to grow transplants we also grow indoor lettuce to harvest.
+In January we grow microgreens as it’s super easy, but as soon as we start our seeds to grow transplants, we also grow lettuce indoors to harvest.

 - Seed trays with drainage holes and without.
 If you’re using soil blocks or directly into the tray you’ll want that tray to have drainage holes and another without them so water doesn’t get all over your table.
 If you have pots you just need the trays with no holes.

 - Pots OR things like the potmaker (uses newspaper to make pots) OR a seed block maker (expensive to buy but again, this tool will last you years and has the benefit of not washing plastic pots covered with spiders every season/replacing the cracked ones).

 - Spray bottle and/or watering can.
 Make sure the soil is damp but don’t overwater.

 - Optional: Grow lights (I use Sunblaster) and an indoor greenhouse or shelving unit to put a grow light on each layer.

 - Large table with a south facing window if no grow lights

 - Fan in the room or good airflow.